shivasaipulluri/distilbert-resume-classifier/README.md

 ---

 ## 🚀 Why This Project
+- Addresses **resume parsing automation** for HR tech.
+- Shows ability to **fine-tune and evaluate transformers**.
+- Research-grade experiment with high accuracy results.
 - LLMs are powerful but costly for inference.
 - DistilBERT offers **fast, efficient classification** suitable for deployment.
 - Demonstrates ability to fine-tune state-of-the-art NLP models.